st0012/object_tracer/README.md

 ### Add Conditions With `.with`

-Sometimes we don't need to know all the calls or traces of an object, we just want some of them.
+Sometimes we don't need to know all the calls or traces of an object; we just want some of them.
 In those cases, we can chain the helpers with `.with` to filter the calls/traces.

 ```ruby
 # only prints calls with name matches /foo/